-The British economy expanded by a little over 1% during the second half of 2016, outperforming the euro area by a significant margin.
+The British economy expanded by an estimated 1% over the last six months of 2016, outperforming the euro area by a significant margin.
 The only sign of something being amiss is sterling, which was worth 15% less in trade-weighted terms in late January compared with mid-June 2016.

 Reconciling the apparent robustness of the UK economy with the angst over the costs of Brexit is not difficult.
 First, the strength of household spending can be explained by the rise in real earnings by around 1.7% in 2016.
 This led to a boost in consumer confidence.
 Second, booming car sales suggest that consumers brought forward purchases of big ticket items, in anticipation that the depreciation of sterling would push up their prices (85% of cars sold last year in the UK were imported).

 The strength of business confidence poses a bigger challenge to economists who warned that Brexit would damage the UK economy quickly.
 It suggests that firms think that leaving the EU single market will not do much damage to their businesses, or even that Britain will not actually lose unimpeded access to the single market at all.
 Alternatively, it may be that consumer spending is buoyant enough at present to offset the uncertainties created by Brexit, at least for firms with short investment horizons.